Raw Like Sushi: Background

 An early version of "Buffalo Stance" appeared on the B-side of the 1986 Stock Aitken Waterman-produced Morgan-McVey single, "Looking Good Diving", titled "Looking Good Diving with the Wild Bunch".
-The single was not successful; however, the B-side was re-recorded with Tim Simenon of Bomb the Bass, and became the version of "Buffalo Stance" that was a worldwide hit, reaching #3 in the UK Singles Chart, #3 on the Billboard Hot 100 and #1 in the Netherlands and Sweden.
-The album also contains the #8 US (and #20 UK) hit "Kisses on the Wind", and the #5 UK hit "Manchild".
+The single was not successful; however, the B-side was re-recorded with Tim Simenon of Bomb the Bass, and became the version of "Buffalo Stance" that was a worldwide hit, reaching No. 3 in the UK Singles Chart, No. 3 on the Billboard Hot 100 and No. 1 in the Netherlands and Sweden.
+The album also contains the No. 8 US (and No. 20 UK) hit "Kisses on the Wind", and the No. 5 UK hit "Manchild".

 All musicians and programmers are credited in the album sleeve, however Cameron McVey, Cherry's husband, is credited as "Booga Bear".
 Massive Attack's Robert Del Naja co-wrote "Manchild", and fellow member Andrew Vowles aka DJ Mushroom performs on "Kisses on the Wind", "The Next Generation" and "So Here I Come".
 "My Bitch" is a vocal duet with Gilly G.

 The cover and inner photos were shot by fashion photographer Jean-Baptiste Mondino.